CourtHive/tods-competition-factory/documentation/docs/governors/generation-governor.md

 ## generateAdHocMatchUps

 Draws with `{ drawType: AD_HOC }` allow `matchUps` to be dynamically added.
 In this type of draw there is no automatic participant progression between rounds.
-Participant assignment to `matchUps` is done manually, or via **DrawMatic**.
+Participant assignment to `matchUps` is done manually, or via **drawMatic**.
 The only restriction is that a participant may appear once per round.

 ```js
 const result = engine.generateAdHocMatchUps({